-Here, $\pi_\theta$ and $\pi_\text{ref}$ output the logits for the target model and the reference model, respectively, and $\beta$ is a hyperparameter.
-We can maximize the preference of $Y^+$ locations by initializing the target and reference models from a pre-trained location model (trained using the objective in \eqref{eq:main_objective}), and then optimizing the target model using a negative log-likelihood objective:
+} Here, $\pi_\theta$ and $\pi_\text{ref}$ output the logits for the target model and the reference model, respectively, and $\beta$ is a hyperparameter.
+We can maximize the preference of $Y^+$ locations by initializing the target and reference models from a pre-trained location model, and then optimizing the target model using a negative log-likelihood objective: {

-In this way, we are able to leverage any available negative labels in the object placement dataset, and thereby improve the accuracy of the location model.
+} In this way, we are able to leverage any available negative labels in the object placement dataset, and thereby improve the accuracy of the location model.